black-desk/errors/README.md

 (https://pkg.go.dev/errors) has become quite usable after some time of development.

-So let’s bring the mechanism to c++11.
+So let’s bring the mechanism to c++.

 ## Reference